Nice to meet you.

 • Finding items you like.
 Whether it’s an outfit or a piece of furniture, you can browse similar items without having to describe what you’re looking for.

 • Identifying plants and animals.
-This features helps people learn more about the world around us.
+This feature helps people learn more about the world around us.

 pinterest visual search

 It’s the Pinterest Visual Search Tool, which is a dream come true if you’re in retail and using the platform to market your products.
-By clicking on the button, Pinterest users are able to hover over a particular product pictured in the pin.
-Retail image recognition software is an important function for retail establishments.
+By clicking on the button, Pinterest users can hover over a particular product pictured in the pin.
+Software like retail image recognition software is an important function for retail establishments.
 The visual search technology will pull up more content featuring that particular product, helping them to find the retailer.

-As a marketer, remember to redirect to your category page if your product is not available anymore.
+As a marketer, remember to redirect to the product category if your product is not available anymore.
 Otherwise, you’ll miss out on potential sales.

 pinterest visual search